sdbedi/Simple-Express-Starter/README.md

-Expressjs generator is feature rich and very powerful, but it is also heavy, confusing, and it all but forces you to use server side rendering.
+Expressjs generator is feature rich and very powerful, but is also heavy, confusing, and all but forces you to use server side rendering.

-There are Express 'Hello World' type Packages out there.
-This is something in between
+On the flipside, There are Express 'Hello World' type Packages out there.
+This is something in between.

-Out of the box, Node/Express server, which when started serves an index.html as well as an Index.js file It also contains stubs for handling GET and POST requests.
+Out of the box, this package delivers a Node/Express server, which when started serves an index.html as well as an Index.js file.
+The server also contains stubs for handling GET and POST requests.

 1. Static site